 The only sexual anatomy that men and women have in common is the phallus (penis or clitoris).
 The male glands (including the prostate) develop from ducts that waste away in the female.
 As a result, a woman has very different internal reproductive anatomy to a man.
 So women do not ejaculate as men do.
 Similarly, the vagina (including the anterior wall) develops from ducts that waste away in the male.
 If women were capable of orgasm through stimulation of any part of the vagina, such a response would need to have evolved separately from the male orgasmic capacity.
 Yet there is no biological justification for women ever having an orgasm by any means.

-As part of a project at Kings College, London the Swiss researcher Andrea Burri talked to 3,000 women in 2010 and found no evidence for the G-spot.
+In 2010 Andrea Burri did some research at Kings College, London.
 There was no physical examination.
-More than 3,000 women, all pairs of identical and non-identical twins, completed a survey.
+There were 3,000 women, pairs of identical and non-identical twins, who completed a survey.
 Among other questions, they were asked if they believed they had a small area on the front of the vagina that was sensitive to deep pressure.
 The study (the biggest of its kind to date) concluded that the G-spot as a well-defined area did not exist.
-The findings appeared in the Journal of Sexual Medicine yet they have had little impact compared with the success of the original theory.
+Despite appearing in the Journal of Sexual Medicine, the findings have had little impact compared with the sensational success of the original theory.

 Other areas of science involve proposing theories that are tested and supported by substantial evidence before being accepted.
 Yet the G-spot (which was never described as a theory) continues to be promoted despite widespread cynicism and contrary evidence.
 It could never apply to all women because the samples involved were so small.
 Yet the G-spot is talked of as if every woman can benefit from knowing about it.
 The G-spot has been universally accepted despite the endless quest for couples trying to find it.